salesforce/offline-app-developer-starter-kit/README.md

       For extensive details about using Salesforce CLI, see the [CLI Reference](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_reference.meta/sfdx_cli_reference/cli_reference.htm).

-## Deploy Changes
+## Deploy Components and Quick Actions

-Before you can run a changed component, you need to deploy it to your org.
-Changes made to components or quick actions can be deployed via the CLI or VS Code.
+Before you can run a quick action based on a Lightning web component, you need to deploy the relevant code artifacts to your org.
+Components and quick actions can be deployed via the CLI or VS Code.

 Using CLI: